 Well, I added this activity to this list of things to do in Saint-Paul de Vence, not because I want you or me to brag about our travels to our friends.
 But instead, to preserve the memories we will have in it.

 I’m sure the photos we’ll take shall always remind us of the awe, fun, and experience we will create in Saint-Paul de Vence.

-Here are some of the places that we can also visit and capture during our trip in this idyllic town:
+Here are some of the places that we can also visit and capture during our trip to this idyllic town:

-La Miette: The most Instagrammable place in Saint-Paul de Vence
+La Miette: The most Instagrammable spots in Saint-Paul de Vence

 Charming Flower decks